 Scottie Bordelon is a reporter for WholeHogSports.com.
 A graduate of the University of Arkansas, Bordelon previously covered high school sports for the Times Record in Fort Smith and the Northwest Arkansas Democrat-Gazette in Springdale.
 He is a member of the U.S. Basketball Writers Association and Football Writers Association of America and voter for the Biletnikoff Award.

 Arkansas defensive lineman Landon Jackson participates in a drill Thursday, April 14, 2022, during practice at Razorback Stadium in Fayetteville.

-FAYETTEVILLE — Arkansas’ football team on Tuesday went through its second workout ahead of Saturday’s game against Texas A&M in Arlington, Texas.
-For the second consecutive day, practice was held inside Walker Pavilion.
+FAYETTEVILLE — Arkansas' football team on Tuesday went through its second practice ahead of Saturday's home game against Missouri State.
+Weather was ideal, so the Razorbacks worked out outside Walker Pavilion.

-Here are a few notes and observations from the open viewing periods:
+Here are a few notes and observations from the opening viewing periods:

 Have a comment on this story?
 Join the discussion or start a new one on the Forums.